 Ambition doesn’t disappear during setbacks – it waits.

-Shift 6: Expect Setbacks Without Judging Yourself
+Shift 6: Expect Setbacks Without Blame

 Setbacks will happen.
 Some days you’ll feel stuck.
 Other times, symptoms will interrupt your plans.
 That doesn’t mean your ambition is gone.
-It just means you’re living in a body that needs different things.

 One month, I was excited about launching a small project.
 But halfway through, I hit a flare and had to stop.
-I felt disappointed at first — but I picked it up later, when I felt more capable.
+I felt disappointed at first but I picked it up later, when I felt more capable.
 I didn’t start over.
 I just picked up where I left off.

 You don’t need to be perfect.
 You don’t have to restart every time something slows you down.
 Small pauses are part of moving forward.

-Shift 7: Find Encouragement That Meets You Where You Are
+Shift 7: Find Support That Fits

 Pursuing something you care about while managing symptoms can feel lonely.
 You may not know many people who understand how hard you’re working, even when your progress is quiet.

 That’s why it helps to find support that fits this season of your life.
 It could be a therapist, a close friend, or a small online community.
-What matters is having someone who sees your effort — not just your results.
+What matters is having someone who sees your effort not just your results.

 You Can Still Be Ambitious